HOKGroup/SmartBCF/Documentation/smartbcf_add-in.md

 If you want to find the components of the selected topic, press Components button on the tool bar.
 The tool will open a 3D view among two default views below with the corresponding view settings.
 ![](Images/Views.png)

-* **SmartBCF - Orthogonal**: if components exist in the current Revit project, a boundingbox that embraces all the components matched will be created for the Section Box.
+* **SmartBCF - Orthogonal - [user name]**: if components exist in the current Revit project, a boundingbox that embraces all the components matched will be created for the Section Box.
-* **SmartBCF - Perspective**: if no component can be found from the Revit project and if PerspectiveCamera is defined, the background view will be updated as a camera view with the viewpoint settings.
+* **SmartBCF - Perspective - [user name]**: if no component can be found from the Revit project and if PerspectiveCamera is defined, the background view will be updated as a camera view with the viewpoint settings.

 ![](Images/aComponent.png)